Bob Mann (American football): 1950–1951

 Mann was signed by the Green Bay Packers on November 25, 1950, ending his suit against the NFL.
-On November 26, 1950, he appeared in the Packers' final home game against the San Francisco 49ers and became—at the time—the first known African American to play for the team.
-It was later determined that Walt Jean, an offensive lineman for the Packers in the 1920s, was African American through his father's side of the family; this was not known by Jean's teammates at the time, thus the color barrier was officially broken for the Packers when Mann played his first game with the team.
+On November 26, 1950, he appeared in the Packers' final home game against the San Francisco 49ers and became—at the time—the first known African American to play for the team in the regular season.
+African Americans Shag Thomas and Jim Clark had played in exhibition games for the Packers in 1950.
+Also, it was later determined that Walt Jean, a lineman for the Packers in the 1920s, was African American through his father's side of the family; this was not known by Jean's teammates at the time, thus the color barrier was officially broken for the Packers when Mann played his first game with the team.
 Mann ended up playing in three games for the Packers in the 1950 season, catching six passes for 89 yards and one touchdown.

 In the 1951 season, Mann led the Packers with 50 catches, 696 receiving yards, and eight touchdowns; he also ranked fourth in the NFL in both receptions and receiving yards that year.
 Mann's best performance in 1951 came in an October game against the Philadelphia Eagles; he caught three touchdown passes while the Packers upset the favored Eagles.
 The Packers ended the season with a record of 3–9, the fourth straight season they won three or fewer games.